appswithlove/loco-android/README.md

 }
 ```

-2. Apply the plugin in `app/build.gradle`.
+2.Apply the plugin in `app/build.gradle`.

 ```kotlin
 // Kotlin DSL